cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 the necessary nodes to define a e-puck robot.

 > **Hands on**:
-Select the last node of the scene tree view (called `RectangleArena`).
-In order to add the E-puck node, click on the `Add` button at the top of the scene tree view.
+Select the last node of the Scene Tree view (called `RectangleArena`).
+In order to add the E-puck node, click on the `Add` button at the top of the Scene Tree view.
 In the open dialog box, and choose `PROTO (Webots) / robots / e-puck / E-puck (DifferentialWheels)`.
 Then save the simulation.